sverweij/shoutingcoach/README.md

 ### SHOUTING COACH :loudspeaker:

 Excercising app.
+Helps me work out.
 Created because other apps
 - didn't let me create a custom workout
   so I can change that one impossible 'spine cracker cross crunches' with something doable
 - didn't blow up on HUGE SCREENS
-  so I could read it without glasses
+  so I can read it without glasses
+- didn't have BIG BUTTONS and hard to miss keyboard short cuts
+  hitting tiny buttons when you're working out is hard

 ### uses
 these MIT licensed libraries:
 - require.js
-- buzz.js (<- the only sound lib I could find that plays in _every_ dmn browser)
+- buzz.js (<- the only sound lib I could find that played in _every_ dmn browser)
 - jquery (plan to get rid of that)

 ### licensed